PCN23/about-me/README.md

 <img srs = " ">
 <q> </q>
-1. **For each HTML element ask: Why do I need this?**
+1. **For each HTML element ask: Why do I need this?** header to put my name
+Menu to see my options
+button to click on and off
+image of pet
+quote
 1. **Once we know _why_ we need each element, think about how to implement the "Why" as a "How"**
 1. **Find all the 'events' (user clicks, form submit, on load etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 Does any state change?**
 1. **Think about how to validate each of your features according to a Definition of Done**